-Concept: Definition: Place and space Space (locational knowledge) and place (geographical imaginations) embedded through understar and the networks created by flows of people.
+Concept: Definition: Place and space Space (locational knowledge) and place (geographical imaginations) embedded through understanding the interactions between places and the networks created by flows of people.
 Scale Exploring geography through different lenses at local, national and global levels.
-Physical and human processes Understanding a sequence of events that occur in the natural world (physical processes) and the a (human processes) and how they sometimes interact with each other.
-Environmental impact and sustainable Growing awareness of environmental consequences while meeting the needs of people today with development Interdependence Interconnections explore how people and natural events in places are interconnected with other p interconnections have significant influences on the characteristics of places and on changes in the Cultural awareness The promotion of cultural diversity by being empathetic towards those from other cultures.
+Physical and human processes Understanding a sequence of events that occur in the natural world (physical processes) and the activities that lead to change in societies (human processes) and how they sometimes interact with each other.
+Environmental impact and sustainable Growing awareness of environmental consequences while meeting the needs of people today without harming the needs of the future. development Interdependence Interconnections explore how people and natural events in places are interconnected with other places in a variety of ways.
+These interconnections have significant influences on the characteristics of places and on changes in these characteristics.
+Cultural awareness The promotion of cultural diversity by being empathetic towards those from other cultures.